aditya0155/aditya0155/README.md

 🧠 **Fun Fact:** The first computer bug was an actual insect! 🪲

 In 1947, engineers working on the Harvard Mark II found a moth in a relay, causing an error.
-They taped it in their logbook and called it a "bug"—making history!
+They taped it in their logbook and called it a "bug" making history!